Birne94/Coffee-in-the-Cloud/docs/technology/angular.md

 ## Models

 Models contain all kind of data we would like to use, for example users, tally list or calendar entries.
-In our application these are created and managed server side.
+In our application these are created and managed server-sided.
 The server also handles persisting the data into our database.
 Because of this the models are replaced by a service that fetches data from our server.

 ## Controllers

-Controllers are necessary to create useful data from the models we have stored.
+Controllers are necessary to create useful data from the stored models.
 For every page that will ultimately be displayed in our application a controller fetches the data and prepares it for the user.
-This also includes validation of user generated information.
+This also includes validation of the user generated information.

-The controllers will be both implemented server and client side as they will manage the connection between these to parts of our application.
+The controllers will be both implemented server- and client-sided as they will manage the connection between these to parts of our application.

 ## Views